AlmasB/CI517/lectures/lecture2/PITCHME.md

 - The syntax of C++ classes differs from Java
 - The semantics of C++ classes is very similar to Java
-- Using classes is straightforward
+- Using classes is reasonably straightforward

 ---